Chat with Us to Test the Firehose

 This article explains the ins and outs of the stock price API, how it is used in Excel, and what comes next from Intrinio for stock prices.

 We looked up the number of google searches for "Stock Screener API" and found out that only between 10-100 people search for it each month.
 Thats a tiny market, but if that is what you were looking for, you've come to the right place.
-This article explains what Intrinio's stock screener API is, how to get access for free, and provides example API calls.
+This article explains what Intrinio's stock screener API is, how to get access, and provides example API calls.

 If you want to find out what Tesla's market capitalization was over the past ten years, and you want to access that data in Excel, it seems like it should be cheap and straightforward to do so.
 If you're a developer and you're looking to get the Oil Industry's performance charted on your website, it seems like accessing that data should be a no brainer.
 Thanks to a technology called XBRL, this has become easier over the past several years.

 The truth is - there is a whole world operating behind the scenes of financial data feeds.
 There are professionals, companies, industries, governmental bodies and hundreds of thousands of employees working to deliver you your historical market cap.

 Outside of the Intrinio Fintech Marketplace there aren't many options for accessing this data.
 The options that do exist are prohibitively expensive for two reasons.